 Students may only park in the student parking lot A, which is the upper parking lot near the brick wall.
 Parking lot B (the lower parking lot) and parking lot D (at the front of the building) are not available to students.
-All registered parking permits are issued for student lot A. If you have a Principal's Gold Card, you may park in the honors parking lot C (in the first lot at the front of the building).
-Senior National Honor Society members and Senior National Technical Honor Society members may park in lot C with Principal's Gold Card members.
-Any change in parking area designations is up to administration.
+All registered parking permits are issued for student lot A. Seniors who have achieved Principal's High Honor Roll status for the most recent marking period, Senior National Honor Society members, and Senior National Technical Honor Society members may park in lot C. Any change in parking area designations is up to administration.